How to Build and Publish Your Android App on Google Play Store (2026)

 Flutter automatically creates an output structure with your signed App Bundle ready for upload.

-To build APKs instead run:
+To build APKs instead, run:

 flutter build apk --split-per-abi